CUSP-NYU/RCF/README.md

 # Creating a Login Credential for the RCF Environment

-All users — NYU faculty, students, and researchers as well as capstone sponsors and mentor from external agencies and companies — can request a login credential by filling out this Google Form (https://forms.gle/QLGxL68UFBgsun9RA).
+All users — NYU faculty, students, and researchers as well as capstone sponsors and mentor from external agencies and companies — can request a login credential by filling out this [Google Form](https://forms.gle/QLGxL68UFBgsun9RA).
 # Accessing the CUSP RCF Environment
 To access the CUSP RCF environment you can choose from one of three options:

  * [Secure Shell (ssh)](#ssh)